stribika/stribika.github.io/_posts/2015-01-04-secure-secure-shell.md

 It's probably a good idea to test the changes.
 `ssh -v` will print the selected algorithms and also makes problems easier to spot.
+Be extremely careful when configuring SSH on a remote host.
+Always keep an active session, never restart sshd.
+Instead you can send the `SIGHUP` signal to reload the configuration without killing your session.
+You can be even more careful by starting a new sshd instance on a different port and testing that.

 Can you make these changes?
 If the answer is yes, then...